benfluleck/HelloBooks/README.md

 - To test run `npm test` or `npm run test`

 ## Usage
-- Run database migration with `npm run db:migrate`
+- Run database migration with `npm start:migrate`
 - Start app development with `npm run start:dev` or `npm start`
 - Install **Postman** and use to test all endpoints